-BACHELOR OF SCIENCE IN MECHANICAL ENGINEERING / MASTER OF MECHANICAL ENGINEERING COMBINED DEGREE PROGRAM
+BACHELOR OF SCIENCE IN MECHANICAL ENGINEERING / MASTER OF MECHANICAL ENGINEERING COMBINED DEGREE PROGRAM his or her senior year at Saint Martin's.

-A student enters the Bachelor of Science in Mechanical Engineering (BSME)/Master of Mechanical Engineering (MME) combined degree program by applying for admission during his or her senior year at Saint Martin's.
 If accepted, up to six hours of approved graduate courses may be applied toward both the bachelor's and master's degrees.
 MME courses, taken as undergraduates, would be fulfilling undergraduate mechanical engineering elective requirements.
 An additional six credits of MME program coursework may be taken as an undergraduate student and reserved for application to the master's degree.
 Thus, both the undergraduate and graduate degrees in mechanical engineering could be earned in five academic years.